yumy-yumy/topic-model/src/ReadMe.md

 Type

-`ldaPy/mult.py -f /home/text/text_1998.txt -t all_term.dat -o /home/mult/foo-mult-1998.dat`.
+`ldaPy/mult.py -f /home/text/text_1998.txt -t all_term.dat -o /home/mult/foo-mult-1998.dat`,

+where `/home/text/text_1998.txt` is the text file of year 1998 and `/home/mult/foo-mult-1998.dat` is the output.

 Use the shell scripts to process files in the `/home/text` in batch mode by

 `./shell/batch_data.sh /home/text /home/mult all_term.dat`,

-where the first parameter is the directory of text files, the second one is the output and the last one is the vocabulary.
+where the first parameter is the directory of text files; the second one is the output and the last one is the vocabulary.

 2.4 Calcuate topic_num and alpha parameter.